DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/ruby/ruby-usage.md

 ## Get and use Variable by key

-To get values from your Variables, `dvc_client.variableV_value()` is used to fetch variable values using the user data, variable `key`, coupled with a default value for the variable.
+To get values from your Variables, `dvc_client.variable_value()` is used to fetch variable values using the user data, variable `key`, coupled with a default value for the variable.
 The default variable will be used in cases where the user is not segmented into a feature using that variable, or the project configuration is unavailable to be fetched from DevCycle's CDN.